AdriaanMusschoot/RayMarching/README.md

 # RayMarching

-Welcome to the world of tracing spheres.
+Welcome to the beautiful world of sphere tracing.

 ![Alt text](Readme/FractalsSmooth.gif)